sdncoder/sdncoder.github.io/wiki/ztstory.md

 * micro-segmentation builds perimeters around specific applicatoins and data.
 * build infrastructure to determine traffic-flows between every workload - groom systems into micro zones to decrease their attack surface.

+death of vpn
+* has become inefficient and insecure.
+*